 The Common Tasks Bar is located on the left side of the main window.
 It is intended for easy access to the program's wizards.

-The bar contains several tabs.
-Each tab includes a separate button bar which can be folded by clicking it.
+The bar contains several tabs named Basic Partitioning Tasks, Advanced Partitioning Tasks, Copy Tasks, Backup Tasks, Tools and News and Documentation.
+Each of these contains a separate button bar which can be folded by clicking it.